Italian Soda Recipe

 Homemade blueberry syrup with cream and carbonated water.

-Steps to Make Italian Soda
+How to Make an Italian Soda

 Pouring cream into a glass filled with ice and strawberry syrup to make an Italian soda.